orlandomotapires/AWS_cloud_practitioner_essentials_resume/README.md

 &emsp;EBS and S3 are two different ways to storage data.
 The main difference between thenz is that EBS works with block-type memory writing, when S3 works with object-type memory writing.</br>
 &emsp;When your gotta have heavy files that are always changing, go for EBS it will only change and upload the archive modified part.
 S3 will upload the hole new object every time a new part is modified.</br>
-&emsp;Also, S3 is very good at reading a lot of files, looking for something.
+&emsp;Also, S3 is very good at reading a lot of files, looking for something.</br>

 ## **References**